agrbin/snapscale-article/README.md

 During the prediction I would show the input image to the model.
 The output is the display location and how much it was rotated from the upward position.

-This worked much better, but it still had some precission losses.
+This worked much better, but it still had some precision losses.
 The final slam dunk for display+rotation detection was the voting system during prediction.
-Because the training phase recieved `K` rotations of each image, now it became OK to present the model with `K` rotations of the input image during prediction time.
-Each of the `K` rotations would give some answer to where is the display and how it's rotated.
+Because the training phase received `K` rotations of each image, now it became OK to present the model with `K` rotations of the input image during prediction time.
+Each of the `K` rotations would give some answer to where the display is and how it's rotated.

-If the model was perfect, all evaluations would show the same display location, and rotation hints would yield different value (`0`, `90`, `180`, `270`) for each rotation.
+If the model was perfect, all evaluations would show the same display location, and rotation hints would yield different values (`0`, `90`, `180`, `270`) for each rotation.

-The final answer is given by subtracting model's rotation hint from the image rotation given to the model.
+The final answer is given by subtracting the model's rotation hint from the image rotation given to the model.
 Implementing a voting scheme here gave surprisingly good results.

 Note that the hyper-parameter `K` doesn't need to be `4`.
 If the model is perfect, the maximum angle distance of the hinted rotation and the correct rotation is `(360 / K) / 2`.
 If `K` is bigger, the display detection problem is more difficult.
 On the other hand, the outputs are closer to being upright rotated, which makes the digit detection problem less difficult.